jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-24-preparation-for-your-k8s-ckad-exam-part4-services.markdown

 {% include see-also.markdown content="https://kubernetes.io/docs/concepts/services-networking/network-policies/" %}

+{% include remember.markdown content="To use network policies, you must be using a networking solution which supports NetworkPolicy.
+Creating a `NetworkPolicy` resource without a controller that implements it will have no effect." %}

 Define a Network Policy that allows to talk to, our previously defined, `ex1` Pods only from containers belonging to the `jmcf` Namespace which are labeled as `role=test`.

 {% highlight shell %}